Ghana

 - HIV/AIDS and TB

 The University of Ghana Medical School within the College of Health Sciences trains an array of health professionals.
-All the institutions of the College undertake their clinical training and research in the Korle Bu Teaching Hospital.
-Historically the hospital, established in 1923, was meant primarily for malaria treatment and management.
+All the institutions of the College undertake their clinical training and research at the Korle Bu Teaching Hospital.
+Historically, the hospital, established in 1923, was meant primarily for malaria treatment and management.
 It gained teaching hospital status in 1962, when the University of Ghana Medical School was established for the training of medical doctors.
 As the leading tertiary health facility in Ghana, the Korle Bu Teaching Hospital has a long-standing history of teaching and medical research.

 Fellows would be expected to work with U.S. and Ghanian based mentor groups to develop an independent research project that could be integrated into one of the following projects or in a new area of interest: